kiwilan/php-audio/README.md

 ### I have a specific metadata field in my audio files, what can I do?

-In `Audio::class`, you have a property `extras` which contains all raw metadata, if `JamesHeinrich/getID3` support this field, you will find it in this property.
+In `Audio::class`, you have a property `raw_all` which contains all raw metadata, if `JamesHeinrich/getID3` support this field, you will find it in this property.

 ```php
 use Kiwilan\Audio\Audio;